Dragon Yoga Pose: The Benefits and 9 How To

 Meridians & Organs Affected by Dragon Yoga Pose

-The meridians and Organs affected are Stomach, Spleen, Liver, Gall Bladder, Kidneys (and even the Urinary Bladder in the Dragon Flying High or the Dragon Splits High).
+The meridians and Organs affected are Stomach, Spleen, Liver, Gall Bladder, Kidneys (and even the Urinary Bladder in the Dragon Flying High or the Dragon Splits High) yoga pose.

 Joints Affected By Dragon Yoga Pose